Driving In Greece – Driving Laws And Road Rules 2025

 What to expect when you drive in Greece

-To sum things up, here are some examples of driving behaviour that are common in Greece – but you should absolutely avoid:
+Here are some examples of driving behavior that are common in Greece – but you should avoid:

 • Going the opposite direction on a one-way street